 First Place for Youth

-Data collection and performance management tracking is part of the culture at First Place, as they use data to not only prove results, but also to make real-time improvements to their programs and to codify best practices.
+Data collection and performance management tracking is part of the culture at First Place For Youth.
+They use data to not only prove results, but also to make real-time improvements to their programs and to codify best practices.

-In late 2017, First Places was at a critical juncture.
-They had recently completed the development of an ambitious strategic plan that sought to both ‘demonstrate’ their model and ‘scale’ nationally so more youth transitioning from foster care in more parts of the country could benefit from First Place’s cornerstone program, My First Place, a housing program supplemented by employment and education supports.
+In late 2017, First Place For Youth was at a critical juncture.
+They had recently completed the development of an ambitious strategic plan that sought to both ‘demonstrate’ their model and ‘scale’ nationally so more youth transitioning from foster care in more parts of the country could benefit from First Place For Youth’s cornerstone program, My First Place, a housing program supplemented by employment and education supports.

 What happened during our engagement (Part 1)